cyrusdiego/VR-Bento-Arm/Notes.md

 - added some box colliders to the main part of the arm
     - I need to create the scripts for each section of the arm to stop when they collide with one another

+- FOR BOX COLLIDERS TO WORK: have parent or itself have rigid body, turn on isTrigger and use the trigget event method

 TODO for TMRW:
-    - Finish scripting the box colliders
+    - Finish scripting the box colliders (DONE TODAY)
     - Thoroughly test the edge cases for the collisions
     - edit the sizes or add any more box colliders or remove if necessary
-    - Start doing the arm shells
+    - Create box colliders for the stand and desk and the arm shells